Skip to Content

 This is one of the easiest and best tips to save money on rail travel in the U.K.

-U.K trains usually have a catering trolley that rolls up and down the train serving drinks and sweet and savoury snacks.
-Longer journeys on cross country trains will have a buffet car where you can buy drinks, sandwiches and hot snacks.
+Trains may have a catering trolley that rolls up and down the train serving drinks and sweet and savoury snacks.

 However, food on British trains is notoriously expensive.
 An easy way to save money is to bring your own food and drink on board.